vp89/vp89.github.io/books.md

 From most to least recently read, highly recommended books have a (+1) at the start.

+**(+1) Docker and Kubernetes: The Big Picture (Pluralsight)**

+Excellent primer, really like the author's light-hearted style.
+Good to ensure all the high-level stuff is understood before diving deeper.

 **Using Docker on AWS (Pluralsight)**

 Pretty good primer of the different container deployment options on AWS.
 Doesn't go too deep into anything but some nice nuggets sprinkled in.